Italian fashion house Prada buys French tannery

-MILAN Italian fashion house Prada (1913.HK) has bought a French tannery near Limoges, it said on Wednesday, as a growing number of luxury groups invest in companies that are part of their supply chains to preserve valuable skills.
+MILAN Oct 8 Italian fashion house Prada has bought a French tannery near Limoges, it said on Wednesday, as a growing number of luxury groups invest in companies that are part of their supply chains to preserve valuable skills.

 Prada's purchase of France's Tannerie Megisserie Hervy is a joint venture with Tuscan tannery Conceria Superior, a long-time industrial partner of the maker of Miu Miu bags, it said in a statement.